hcoona/Grpc.Tools.MsBuild.Unofficial/README.md

 ### Overrides ###

-You are able to override default behaviors by assign Property in your project file.
+Here is a list of the configuration properties and their default values.
+You can override them by setting them in your csproj file or, if you prefer to leave the project file untouched, in a Directory.Build.props file that can be added to the project folder.

 * GrpcToolsVersion: 1.6.1
 * GrpcToolsPath: $(UserProfile)\.nuget\packages\grpc.tools\$(GrpcToolsVersion)\tools\